The ART of FLYING! Legendary Aviation Artist Sam Lyons

 Jeff Simons of SocialFlight Live! interviews Sam Lyons about his life and career as an aviation artist.

 Click on the image below to play the video.
-The video is approximatley 1 hour in length, recorded in July 2024.
+The video is approximately 1 hour in length, recorded in July 2024.
 Below the video is a transcript written out for those who would prefer to read the interview!

 Jeff Simon introduces Sam Lyons to the SocialFlight Live!
 Podcast (Beginning of Video Transcript).